v5ma/selfawarenetworks/13san.md

 Now make a bootstrap including consciousness.

 Consciousness isn’t bolted on after the physics.
-In SAN the bootstrap is the state where every phase pattern is instantly readable everywhere; that universal readability is consciousness.
+In Self Aware Networks the bootstrap is the state where every phase pattern is instantly readable everywhere; that universal readability is consciousness.
 Loop and awareness co-arise—nothing left to add.